Battle of Mormant

 The Battle of Mormant (17 February 1814) was fought during the War of the Sixth Coalition between an Imperial French army under Emperor Napoleon I and a division of Russians under Count Peter Petrovich Pahlen near the town of Mormant, some 50 km southeast of Paris.
 Pahlen's outnumbered force was enveloped by cavalry and infantry, and nearly destroyed, with only about a third of its soldiers escaping.

 Later in the day, a French column encountered an Austrian-Bavarian rearguard in the Battle of Valjouan.
 The Allied force was attacked and mauled by French infantry and cavalry, before it withdrew behind the Seine River.
-The Mormant-Valjouan actions and the Battle of Montereau the following day marked the start of a French counteroffensive intended to drive back Karl Philipp, Prince of Schwarzenberg's Allied Army of Bohemia.
+The Mormant-Valjouan actions and the Battle of Montereau the following day marked the start of a French counteroffensive intended to drive back Karl Philipp, Prince of Schwarzenberg's Allied Army of Bohemia, which concluded with Schwarzenberg’s army being driven back beyond Troyes on 24 February.

 Background

 The Allied generals, particularly the Prussians, were exuberant following their victory over Napoleon at the Battle of La Rothière on 1 February 1814.
 They soon conceived a plan in which the main army under the Austrian Field Marshal Schwarzenberg advanced toward Paris via Troyes.
 Simultaneously, Prussian Field Marshal Gebhard Leberecht von Blücher's army took a more northerly route along the Marne River toward Meaux.
 When Napoleon realized that Blücher represented the more serious threat on 6 February, he began to shift his strength northward in order to deal with the Prussian field marshal.
 Leaving Marshals Victor and Nicolas Oudinot with 34,000 men to hold off Schwarzenberg's much larger army, Napoleon headed north on 9 February with 30,000 troops.

 Napoleon landed some damaging blows on Blücher's army in the subsequent Six Days' Campaign.
 On 10 February in the Battle of Champaubert, the French army fell on Zakhar Dmitrievich Olsufiev's corps, which numbered only 4,000 infantry and 24 guns.
 Only 1,700 Russians escaped the disaster and the French made Olsufiev a prisoner.
 The next day, Napoleon defeated Fabian Gottlieb von Osten-Sacken's Russians and Ludwig Yorck von Wartenburg's Prussians in the Battle of Montmirail.
 For the loss of 2,000 killed and wounded, the French inflicted a loss of 3,700 men and 13 guns on the Allies.
 On 12 February, the French beat Sacken and Yorck again in the Battle of Château-Thierry.
 French losses were 600; the Allies lost 2,750 men and nine guns.
 Blücher attacked the French on 14 February and was nearly destroyed in the Battle of Vauchamps.
 The French sustained a loss of 600 men while the Allies lost 6,000 men and 16 guns.
 Altogether, Blücher's 56,000-man army lost over 16,000 soldiers and 47 guns during the week while Napoleon's losses added up to only 4,000.